Generic Name: tramadol (TRAM a dol)

-Before taking Ultram
+Before taking this medicine

 You should not take Ultram if you are allergic to tramadol, or if you have:

-a history of epilepsy or other seizure disorder;
+a head injury, epilepsy or other seizure disorder;

 a metabolic disorder; or

-To make sure you can safely take Ultram, tell your doctor if you have any of these other conditions:
+To make sure this medicine is safe for you, tell your doctor if you have ever had:

 a stomach disorder; or